 We achieved a level one rating in respect of WNS South Africa (Pty) Ltd in May 2023, which is valid until May 2024 and achieved a level seven rating in respect of WNS Global Services SA (Pty) Limited in June 2023 which is valid until June 2024.
 The BBBEE verification audit for WNS Global Services SA (Pty) Ltd is in process and the new rating is expected to be received by the end of May 2024.
 To help us achieve the requisite BBBEE rating for WNS Global Services SA (Pty) Limited, we have implemented a program that includes divesting some of our interests in such subsidiary to address the requirement relating to the percentage of ownership of an entity by "black people" (as defined under the applicable legislation).
-We expect to maintain a level one or achieve level two rating in respect of WNS Global Services SA (Pty) Limited, which would help ensure that we continue to meet the minimum BBBEE rating required under our contracts with South Africa (Pty) Ltd or WNS Global Services SA (Pty) Limited will maintain their existing BBBEE ratings in the ongoing or future annual BBBEE verification audits.
+We expect to maintain a level one or achieve level two rating in respect of WNS South Africa (Pty) Ltd and maintain a rating between level six and eight in respect of WNS Global Services SA (Pty) Limited, which would help ensure that we continue to meet the minimum BBBEE rating required under our contracts with South Africa (Pty) Ltd or WNS Global Services SA (Pty) Limited will maintain their existing BBBEE ratings in the ongoing or future annual BBBEE verification audits.
 If we fail to maintain or achieve the required minimum BBBEE ratings, we will cease to be eligible for government grants, will be disqualified from bidding for certain business, and certain of our clients may terminate their contracts with us or impose penalties on us.
 These outcomes would have an adverse effect on our business, results of operations, financial condition and cash flows.